ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 ```

 In the above code, `RATE` is a module-level constant.
-If somewhere else we had `RATE = 2500`, a tool like mypy would report an error ("can't assign to final name 'RATE'").
+If somewhere else we assign `RATE = 2500`, the type checker reports an error ("can't assign to final name 'RATE'").
 Similarly, `BaseConfig.TIMEOUT` is a constant class attribute; attempting to override it in `SubConfig` would be
 flagged ("can't override a final attribute").
 This helps maintain invariants in class hierarchies.